Alternative titles for this job

 - cook food quickly and efficiently

-- arrange food on plates or wrap it to be taken away
+- arrange food on plates or wrap takeaways

-- give instructions and demonstrate cooking methods and techniques to others
+- give instructions and demonstrate cooking methods to others

 - create new recipes and plan menus